Fire and rescue services

 More information:

-Parts of Seoul, particularly Itaewon and Hongdae, and on public transport, can become extremely crowded.
+Parts of Seoul, particularly Itaewon and Hongdae, and on public transport, can become very crowded.
 In October 2022, more than 150 people were killed in a crowd crush during Halloween festivities in Itaewon.
-Take extra care in any crowded space.
-Consider leaving the area if you can.
+Exercise caution in crowded areas.

 Depending on the drill, sirens may sound, transport may stop, and authorities may ask people to take shelter in subway stations or basements.